ganbarodigital/css-ishi/docs/concepts/layered-toolkit.md

----
-layout: concepts
+{% import "ishi.twig" as ishi %}
-title: A Layered Toolkit
+# A Layered Toolkit
-pageflow_name: layered-toolkit
----

-# {{page.title}}

 ## Introduction

-Ishi isn't a CSS stylesheet like {% include externallink.html name='bootstrap' %} is.
+Ishi isn't a CSS stylesheet like {{ ishi.externallink('bootstrap') }} is.
 Ishi is a toolkit that you can use to generate your own CSS stylesheet.
 As a result, Ishi breaks down into several distinct areas:

 1. Device-independent bits + your overrides
 1. Device-dependent bits